 Self-disinfecting device keeps hospital doors germ-free

-While hand sanitizer has become commonplace in hospitals to ensure germs are not spread, what if there wasn’t a need to wash your hands at every moment at all?
+While hand sanitisers have become commonplace in hospitals to ensure germs are not spread, what if there wasn’t a need to wash your hands at every moment at all?
 Scientists from a spin-off company at the University of Leeds have created a self-disinfecting material off the back of seven years of research.
 Testing of the material has shown it can reduce bacteria rates by up to 90 percent.
-By incorporating the engineered textile in a device designed to be used on hospital doors instead of the traditional aluminium door plate – the part of the door that people push to open it – the researchers aim to bolster hand hygiene.
+The material, coined Surfaceskins, was formulated after research found that hospital doors are recognised as a key weak link in hygiene because of the number of times people touch them.
+Surfaceskins antibacterial…

 Spotted another good idea???